-Ethereum is a 2nd generation cryptocurrency.
+Ethereum is a second-generation cryptocurrency.
 It is much more than just digital money.
 It’s an entire operating system for applications built using smart contracts.
-These are called Dapps – distributed apps.
+These are called dapps – distributed apps.
 Ethereum is like iOS or Android.

 There are also other projects in this category.
-Binance Smart Chain, Cardano, and Elrond are examples of well-known Dapp operating systems.
+Binance Smart Chain, Cardano, and Solana are examples of well-known dapp operating systems.
 These are often titled as 3rd generation platforms.
 The 3rd generation title comes from the scalability and performance levels these blockchains have achieved.

 It is also possible to issue tokens on each of these platforms.
 They all have their own token standard.
 The most used one is Ethereum’s ERC-20.
 Binance Smart Chain is using BEP-20.